GunnarFarneback/LocalRegistry.jl/README.md

 using Pkg
 pkg"registry add <repository url>"
 ```
-This only needs to be done once.
+This only needs to be done once per Julia installation.

 ## Add a Package